 - Scalloped potatoes

 - Creamed vegetables

 - Corn bread

 the fast-growing, nutritious, delicious gift from God

-There is a property in Moringa buds and blossoms, that is neutralized when they are cooked, so cook them slightly, before you eat them.
+There is a property in Moringa buds and blossoms that is neutralized when they are cooked, so cook them slightly, before you eat them.
 It is better to be safe, than sorry!
-Eat the flowers in small amounts, as they tend to have a laxative effect on the body, and taken in quantity, can act as an abortificant, according to research.
+Eat the flowers in small amounts, as they tend to have a laxative effect on the body.
+According to some research, pregnant mothers should not eat the flowers, as they can act as an abortificant.

 Eat Moringa Buds and Blossoms